How to Get Started Learning Icelandic

-If you really do, you are probably a person with self-destructive predispositions.
-Icelandic (Íslenska / pronaunced eez-lensk-a) is beautiful but also one of the most difficult and most tongue-breaking languages on the planet.
-You could probably learn two languages, for instance Spanish or Russian faster than how to properly pronounce ‘good night’ (góða nótt) in Icelandic.
+If you really do, you are probably a person with self-destructive tendencies.
+Icelandic (Íslenska / pronounced eez-lensk-a) is beautiful but also one of the most difficult languages on the planet, especially for those not familiar with the conventions of a Germanic language.
+(This means that

 There are a few letters and sounds typical in Icelandic.
 Among these letters is for example ‘Ö’ which sounds a little bit like German ‘Ö’ only three times stronger and three times more painful when trying to produce the sound.
-Another favourite is ‘LL’, which appears for example in the word ‘fjall’, meaning mountain.
-The double L is hands down the most difficult sound to make for a foreigner.
-It resembles the sound that your tire makes before it goes flat.
-The funny thing is that we don’t seem to understand why would anybody have a problem with this.
+Another favorite is ‘LL’, which appears for example in the word fjall, meaning "mountain."
+The easiest way to think of this challenging sound is to pronounce it like a tl when you see the double ll appear.
+Like this!

 On the other hand, there are a few letters, which are regular for other languages missing in Icelandic.
-These letters are C, Q, Z and W. Icelanders tend to use K instead of C in words that have been taken from English.
-Probably the only C which appears in Iceland is in the world famous chicken selling ‘KFC’.
+These letters are C, Q, Z, and W. Icelanders tend to use K instead of C in words that have been taken from English.
+Probably the only C which appears in Iceland is in the world-famous chicken franchise KFC.
+Icelanders love KFC, but they don't sell biscuits as you would normally find in the US version of the chain.
+We go for corn on the cob instead!

-Learning Icelandic is a great challenge but it is doable with a little (or in some cases alot) extra effort.
-The feeling, when you actually master a few phrases, or when you start to understand dialogues is worth the cluelessness at the beginning.
+Learning Icelandic is a great challenge but it is doable with some extra effort.
+The feeling, when you actually master a few phrases, or when you start to understand dialogues is worth some awkwardness at the beginning.